ApprenticeAI/frapy/docs/topics/dynamic-content.rst

-Use the :ref:`network tool <topics-network-tool>` of your web browser to see how your web browser performs the desired request, and try to reproduce that request with Scrapy.
+Use the :ref:`network tool <topics-network-tool>` of your web browser to see how your web browser performs the desired request, and try to reproduce that request with Frapy.

 It might be enough to yield a :class:`~frapy.Request` with the same HTTP method and URL.
 However, you may also need to reproduce the body, headers and form parameters (see :class:`~frapy.FormRequest`) of that request.

 As all major browsers allow to export the requests in `cURL
-<https://curl.haxx.se/>`_ format, Scrapy incorporates the method
+<https://curl.haxx.se/>`_ format, Frapy incorporates the method
 :meth:`~frapy.Request.from_curl()` to generate an equivalent :class:`~frapy.Request` from a cURL command.
 To get more information visit :ref:`request from curl <requests-from-curl>` inside the network